Maxi-mize-369/Building_Agentic_Bots/README.md

 ---

-## Throughout the course, you’ll gain practical, in-demand skills such as:
+## Throughout the journey, you’ll gain practical, in-demand skills such as:

 - Understanding how intelligent assistants are designed and structured.
 - Connecting large language models (LLMs) with knowledge bases using RAG.